Teenagers today are facing emotional pressures that previous generations could not have imagined.

 F. Model emotional leadership as adults

 Teens learn primarily by observation, not instruction.
+This is the essence of emotional self-reliance.

 Teenagers don’t consider ending their lives because they are weak.

+They consider it because they are emotionally untrained.
 Their childhood dependency system failed to update, and now they’re using a survival mechanism designed for a child in an adult-sized world.

 But the truth is powerful:

-Teen suicide is preventable.
+“Teen crisis is preventable.

-When teens learn to lead their minds, everything changes.
+When teens learn to lead their minds, everything changes.”

 Fear becomes resilience.